 Crystal blue eyes in dogs are beautiful to look at.

-Especially puppies with blue eyes tend to get adopted easier than their dark-eyed littermates.
+Especially puppies with blue eyes tend to get adopted more easily than their dark-eyed littermates.

 But is it even normal for puppies or adult dogs to have blue eyes?